Behaviour Management

 Developing Restorative Practice

-You will discover the 6 principles behind restorative practice, how it can positively impact your pupils and techniques to put it into practice.
-You'll learn how to foster an appropriate culture to embed restorative practice, how to gain consent from pupils to manage their conflicts using restorative practice and how to use restorative language.
+Ready to transform how you handle classroom conflict?
+This course delivers the tools you need to embed restorative practice in your daily teaching.
+You will discover the six principles behind restorative practice, how it can positively impact your learners and techniques to put it into practice.
+You'll learn how to foster an appropriate culture to embed restorative practice, how to gain consent from learners to manage their conflicts using restorative practice and how to use restorative language.

 This course relates to Teachers’ Standard 8.
 The specific areas of each are described below: